 The following are a few activities you can do to help the person improve awareness of their neglected side.

-- Reading tasks.
-Put a bright line or piece of colored tape on the left side of book pages.
-This will help them practice reading from left to right.
-You can also add Velcro or sandpaper to the pages left margin if they have trouble seeing the tape.
+- Anchoring techniques for reading tasks.
+Put a bright line or piece of colored tape on the left side of book pages to act as the “anchor”.
+Cue the person to move their eyes all the way to the left until they see the “anchor”, which is where they will begin reading.
+This will help them ensure they are seeing the whole page, as opposed to just the right side.
+You can also add Velcro or sandpaper to the pages left margin for them to feel for, if they have trouble seeing the tape.

 - Navigation tasks.
-Going for a walk can be a great way to improve visual neglect.
+Going for a walk or moving around in their wheelchair can be a great way to improve visual neglect.
 Try walking on their left side and encouraging them to look towards you, or have the patient describe objects on their left.
 You can also put numbered sticky notes on both hallway walls and have the person find them in order.

 - Letter hunting.
 Print out a word search game and have the person hunt for specific letters on their left and right side.
 If they struggle with this, you can mark the letters with a highlighter.
 Encourage the person to keep looking until they have found them all.

 These are just a few examples of the type of scanning exercises that can improve left-side neglect.
 Talk to your occupational therapist for even more ideas.

 Hemineglect can cause a person many difficulties, and can even pose a safety risk.

 Fortunately, with the right scanning exercises, it is possible to retrain the brain to pay attention to the left side again.